daniel-dev2/ZombieCity/README.md

-# City Riot
+# Zombie City

-City Riot is a short game made in Python using the Pygame library.
+Zombie City is a short game made in Python using the Pygame library.

 ## Controls